artyompal/kaggle_quick_draw/README.md

 ## Train/validation split
 There are 49 millions of samples.
 I reserve 1M samples for validation (every 30th sample).
-The rest of samples is split into block of 10k samples per class.
+The rest of samples is split into blocks of 10k samples per class.
 One block is fed at a single epoch.